Dual Citizenship

 - This will initiate the identification and authentication of the inviter.
 The inviter completes the authentication.

 - In response to this confirmation, the inviter is sent a reference number (as a certificate) that references this "request for citizenship invitation".
 The reference number can be used to check on the status of the request.
-This concludes the interaction of the inviter with the Utopian Financial Infrastructure.

 Next, the inviting society contacts the invitee and confirms with the invitee that the invitee is indeed interested in receiving an invitation to be a citizen of the inviting society.